Fractal geometry predicts dynamic differences in structural and functional connectomes: Discussion

 \subsection{Acknowledgements}

-The project received support from an AMS-Simons PUI Faculty Grant (Rădulescu) and from the UEFISCDI, project number ROSUA-2024-0002 (Rădulescu, Kaslik, Fikl).
+The project received support from an AMS-Simons PUI Faculty Grant (R\u{a}dulescu) and from a joint NSF-UEFISCDI grant: Project No. \#2408407 (R\u{a}dulescu), Project No. ROSUA-2024-0002 (Kaslik, Fikl).
 Michael Anderson's work on the project was supported by New Paltz RSCA Summer and Academic Year Experience for Undergraduate Programs.